mcuntz/ncvue/docs/src/readme.rst

   pandoc -f rst -o README.html -t html README.rst
   As docs/src/readme.rst:
     replace docs/ with ../
-    replace _small with nothing
+    replace _small.png with .png
     replace
-      higher resolution images can be found in the documentation_ by
+      higher resolution images can be found in the documentation_ with
-      click on figures to open larger pictures remove install section
+      click on figures to open larger pictures remove section "Installation"

 A minimal GUI for a quick view of netCDF files.
 Aiming to be a drop-in replacement for ncview_.